 Transform your planning end-to-end with Open Commerce

-Open Commerce is a revolutionary digital commerce platform that unlocks the full value of the traditional supply chain by providing end-to-end visibility across the entire value chain.
+Open Commerce is a revolutionary way of trading that unlocks the full value of the traditional supply chain by providing end-to-end visibility across the entire value chain.
 It is a new, digital way of trading that connects every player across the distribution chain and captures real-time live data across the market.
 Now, with Open Commerce, FMCG brands in emerging markets can dissolve data silos, gain full visibility into the needs and challenges of other channel players and build a truly resilient supply chain.

-RedCloud has built the world’s first Open Commerce platform, Red101 Market, a simple, easy-to-use digital solution that makes advanced planning analytics possible.
-With Red101, brands can now provide distributors, wholesalers, and retailers with a digital platform where they can order their products anytime and anywhere instead of having to wait for field agents to visit their stores.
+RedCloud has built the world’s first AI-powered Intelligent Open Commerce Platform™, Red101®, a simple, easy-to-use digital solution that makes advanced planning analytics possible.
+With Red101®, brands can now provide distributors, wholesalers, and retailers with a digital platform where they can order their products anytime and anywhere instead of having to wait for field agents to visit their stores.
 However, unlike traditional e-commerce, where sellers lack visibility and lose control of their supply chains to third-party marketplaces like Amazon or Jumia, FMCG brands can now see in real-time where the demand for their products is across the entire market and build dynamic, resilient supply chains that ensure adequate levels of service delivery at the touch of a button.